Is Flow Matching Just Trajectory Replay for Sequential Data?: Empirical Results

 \subsection{Dataset Settings}

-For our experiments, we use \texttt{dysts} as a synthetic dataset~\cite{gilpin2023chaosinterpretablebenchmarkforecasting,gilpin2023modelscaleversusdomain}.
+We use \texttt{dysts} as a synthetic dataset~\cite{gilpin2023chaosinterpretablebenchmarkforecasting,gilpin2023modelscaleversusdomain}.
 It is a benchmark comprising 135 chaotic systems between 3 and 6 dimensions.
 The systems are described by ODEs that are aligned with respect to dominant timescales and integration procedures.

 The sensitivity to initial conditions of a chaotic system is quantified by its largest Lyapunov exponent $\lambda$, which measures how quickly nearby trajectories diverge or converge \cite{ott2002chaos}.
 Stable systems or systems approaching periodic orbits have zero or negative Lyapunov exponents, while chaotic systems have positive Lyapunov exponents, implying that trajectories diverge exponentially with small changes in initial conditions.
 The Lyapunov time is the characteristic timescale of predictability, defined as the time required for an initial error to grow by a factor of $e$ ($\tau\equiv\lambda^{-1}$).
 Generally, after 3-5 Lyapunov times, the system becomes effectively unpredictable.
-For our experiments, following previous work~\cite{zhang2024zero}, we integrate all systems using an implicit Runge-Kutta scheme and uniformly downsample all time series.
+For our experiments, following \cite{zhang2024zero}, we integrate all systems using an implicit Runge-Kutta scheme and uniformly downsample all time series.
 Unlike~\cite{zhang2024zero}, we choose a finer granularity of 100 time points per Lyapunov time~$\tau$.